vishalbelsare/parlant/README.md

 ### 1. Maximum control over the conversation experience

 Parlant was designed around a simple idea: developers should be able to control the agent's behavior with precision.
-In customer-facing conversations, small details matter — tone, timing, edge cases, policy constraints, and brand voice.
+In customer-facing conversations, small details matter, like tone, timing, edge cases, policy constraints, and brand voice.
 So we chose a design that makes these aspects easily configurable and manageable.
 That approach adds complexity, but it gives teams tighter control over how the agent behaves in real conversations.

 ### 2. Maximum prevention of unwanted behaviors